anirudh-anil/misC/README.md

 write a program to print out the prime numbers in a given range of numbers [program](./primes.c)

-## program 7 - Sine and Cosine Series
+## Program 7 - Sine and Cosine Series

 write a program to print sine and cosine values of an angle using taylor expansion/maclaurin series of them, given the angle measurement and number of terms to use.
 ```math